vctrla/intrinsic/README.md

 # Intrinsic

-Intrinsic is a Javascript Electron-based desktop app that processes financial reports, extracts and stores key metrics, and helps you quickly analyze companies and track their finances.
+Intrinsic is an desktop app that processes financial reports, extracts and stores key metrics, and helps you quickly analyze companies and track their finances.

 <p align="center">
   <img src="intrinsic_img.png" alt="Intrinsic desktop ui" width="800"/>